Aston Matthews: 2017-Present: Resurgence and Chapovelli

 "One of the top 5 moments of my career.
 I'm forever grateful for what he did for this game, and the influence he gave me, as well as the rest of the world.”

 On September 15, 2017, Lopez announced he would be performing for the first time in Seoul, South Korea at The Henz Club.
 The performance would mark Lopez's first appearance in an Asian territory.
 A week later, Lopez announced on September 25, 2017, that a collaboration with up-and-coming producer Pi'erre Bourne was in the works.
 On November 1, 2017, Lopez premiered the collaboration with hip-hop magazine XXL entitled 'BRAZY' reviving talks of his long-awaited album Chapovelli across the internet.
 Two weeks later, on November 13, 2017, Lopez debuted a music video for 'BRAZY' citing its release in honor of Yams birthday of which fell on the same day.
 The music video showcases Lopez's travels throughout Seoul, South Korea.

 Personal life

 On the morning of February 9, 2018, Lopez announced the arrival of his first born son.

-Lopez is a self-proclaimed fan of The Oakland Raiders, The Los Angeles Lakers, The Los Angeles Dodgers, and The University of Southern California Trojans, frequently making highly opinionated and candid remarks toward each organization across all social media platforms throughout each team's season.
+Lopez is a known fan of The Oakland Raiders, The Los Angeles Lakers, The Los Angeles Dodgers, and The University of Southern California Trojans, frequently making highly opinionated and candid remarks toward each organization across all social media platforms throughout each team's season.